yusufcodes/beginnerjavascript/readme.md

 - 'use strict' will cause the JavaScript environment to follow **Strict Mode** meaning that, if you do not declare a variable, an error will be displayed in the console.
 - Variable 'scope' describes where a variable is available to you in any given area of your code. 'var' (block scoped) is scoped differently to 'let' and 'const' (function scoped).

+**General Rule of Thumb When Declaring Variables:**

+- Always use const first
+- If needed, change this to let
+- Fallback to var only if necessary

+Wes states that this is his personal preference but as it makes sense to me, I'm going to try coding my JavaScript using these conventions.

 ### Code Quality Tooling with Prettier and ESLint

 - ESLint: JavaScript linter tool to find and report any issues.
 Examples are bad practices, design patterns, unused variables.